NaturalHistoryMuseum/pyzbar/DEVELOPING.md

     cat MANIFEST.in.all MANIFEST.in.win32 > MANIFEST.in
     ./setup.py bdist_wheel --plat-name=win32

-    # Remove build to prevent win32 DLLs from being included in win64 build
+    # Remove these dirs to prevent win32 DLLs from being included in win64 build
-    rm -rf build
+    rm -rf build pyzbar.egg-info
     cat MANIFEST.in.all MANIFEST.in.win64 > MANIFEST.in
     ./setup.py bdist_wheel --plat-name=win_amd64